Alien84/Cross-Database-Age-Estimation/README.md

 A. Akbari et al., "Distribution Cognisant Loss for Cross-Database Facial Age Estimation with Sensitivity Analysis," in IEEE Transactions on Pattern Analysis and Machine Intelligence, 2020

+# How to download the BAG database:
-Please contact ali.akbari@surrey.ac.uk to access the BAG dataset.
+Please contact ali.akbari@surrey.ac.uk for further information.